ajalt/clikt/docs/arguments.md

----
-title: Arguments
+# Arguments
-sidebar: clikt_sidebar
-permalink: arguments.html
----

 Arguments are declared and customized similarly to [options](options.html), but are provided on the command line positionally instead of by name.
-Arguments are declared with {% include api.html pkg="parameters.arguments" fun="argument" name="argument()"
-%}, and the order that they are declared defines the order that they must be provided on the command line.
+Arguments are declared with [`argument()`](api/clikt/com.github.ajalt.clikt.parameters.arguments/argument.html), and the order that they are declared defines the order that they must be provided on the command line.

 ## Basic Arguments

-By default, {% include api.html pkg="parameters.arguments"
-fun="argument" %} takes a single `String` value which is required to be provided on the command line.
+By default, [`argument`](api/clikt/com.github.ajalt.clikt.parameters.arguments/argument.html) takes a single `String` value which is required to be provided on the command line.

 ```kotlin